Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 # Google Cloud - Associate Cloud Engineer

+These are my notes from Antoni Tzavelas' [training course for the Google Cloud Associate Cloud Engineer examination](https://training.antonit.com/).
+Other resources include the [official GCP documentation](https://cloud.google.com/docs/).

 ## Google Cloud Fundamentals

 ### Google Cloud Global Infrastructure

 A user request is sent to a Point of Presence edge network which is then passed over a private fiber network to a Google Data Center with the lowest amount of latency possible.

 A zone is a deployment area for Google Cloud in a region.
 It offers optimal latency because of its precise deployment proximity to users.
 A region is an independent geographic area that contains multiple zones.
-There is sub 5ms latency between zones in ar region which makes it useful for fault tolerance and high availability.
+There is sub 5ms latency between zones in a region which makes it useful for fault tolerance and high availability.
 Multi-regions contain two or more regions.
 It serves content to consumers outside of the Google network.

 ### Compute Service Options